-45 CREDITS = TOTAL PROGRAM REQUIREMENTS PROGRAM NOTES Any other approved Human Relations related instruction course may be substituted (see page 29).
-HE250 or three credits of PE185 may be substistuted for PE231.
-Specific Electives: Any CS/CIS, BA, AC course not required for the degree; WR214, 214T, 227, MTH65, 95, or higher; ART115, 116, 117, 225, or MFG4101.
-PENDING STATE APPROVAL - CAREER PATHWAY CERTIFICATE OF COMPLETION: DATABASE PROGRAMMING The Career Pathway Certificate of Completion: Database Programming is a one-year certificate that includes the first year of the Computer Science and SQL/Database core subjects.
-This certificate is intended for students focused on becoming career ready in one year.
-Students completing this certification will be prepared to seek entry-level employment in occupations involving databases, networking, data collection, data mining and software development.
-PROGRAM STUDENT LEARNING OUTCOMES
+1MTH105 or higher may be substituted for MTH86.

+2Specific Electives: Any CS/CIS, BA, AC course not required for the degree; WR227, MTH65, 95, or higher; ART115, 116, 117, 225, or MFG4101.

+CAREER PATHWAY CERTIFICATE OF COMPLETION: DATABASE PROGRAMMING

+The Career Pathway Certificate of Completion: Database Programming is a less than one year certificate that includes Computer Science and SQL/Database core subjects.
+This certificate is intended for students focused on gaining skills to becoming employable.
+Student completing this certificate will be prepared to seek entry-level employment in occupations involving databases, networking, data collection, or data mining and software development.

-Upon successful completion of this program the student will be able to: - Plan, write and debug software applications within multiple programming environments. - Design, administer, and maintain a database. - Apply project life cycle concepts to assist in finding solutions to business needs - Research, interpret, and communicate technical information in written, graphic, diagrammatic, electronic and oral forms. - Demonstrate the ability to work independently or in a group environment with sensitivity to needs of customers and coworkers GRADUATION REQUIREMENTS Students must complete a minimum of 24 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
+Upon successful completion of this program the student will be able to:

+- Plan, write and debug software applications within multiple programming environments. - Design, administer, and maintain a database. - Apply project life cycle concepts to assist in finding solutions to business needs. - Research, interpret, and communicate technical information in written, graphic, diagrammatic, electronic and oral forms. - Demonstrate the ability to work independently or in a group environment with sensitivity to needs of customers and coworkers

+Students must complete a minimum of 24 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
 All courses must be passed with a grade of 'C' or better.
-Fifteen (15) credits must be completed at Southwestern before the Career Pathway Certificate of Completion: Database Programming degree is awarded.
-Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).
+One course must be completed at Southwestern before the Career Pathway Certificate of Completion: Database Programming degree is awarded.

-PENDING STATE APPROVAL - CAREER PATHWAY CERTIFICATE OF COMPLETION: PROGRAMMING BASICS The Career Pathway Certificate of Completion: Programming Basics offers the fundamental core courses in Computer Science.
+The Career Pathway Certificate of Completion: Programming Basics offers the fundamental core courses in Computer Science.
 The core courses give the student a well-rounded basic understanding of computer application development.
 Students completing this certification will be prepared to seek entry-level employment in occupations such as network administration support, entry software developer, and software testing.

-PROGRAM STUDENT LEARNING OUTCOMES Upon successful completion of this program the student will be able to: - Plan, write and debug software applications within multiple programming environments. - Apply project life cycle concepts to assist in finding solutions to business needs.
+Upon successful completion of this program the student will be able to:

-- Research, interpret, and communicate technical information in written, graphic, diagrammatic, electronic and oral forms. - Demonstrate the ability to work independently or in a group environment with sensitivity to needs of customers and coworkers.
-GRADUATION REQUIREMENTS Students must complete a minimum of 16 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
+- Plan, write and debug software applications within multiple programming environments. - Apply project life cycle concepts to assist in finding solutions to business needs. - Research, interpret, and communicate technical information in written, graphic, diagrammatic, electronic and oral forms. - Demonstrate the ability to work independently or in a group environment with sensitivity to needs of customers and coworkers.

+Students must complete a minimum of 16 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
 All courses must be passed with a grade of 'C' or better.
-Nine (9) credits must be completed at Southwestern before the Career Pathway Certificate of Completion: Programming Basics degree is awarded.
-Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).
+One course must be completed at Southwestern before the Career Pathway Certificate of Completion: Programming Basics degree is awarded.